What Is Thai Chicken Fried Rice?

 What You’ll Need

-Chicken thigh, boneless and skinless, cut into small bite-sized pieces.
-Thigh meat stays tender at high wok heat.
-Breast meat works but will tighten quickly.
-Cut it small enough that it cooks through in the two minutes it will spend in the wok before the rice goes in.
+Chicken breast, half a pound, thinly sliced.
+Cut it small enough that it cooks through in the two to three minutes it will spend in the wok before the other ingredients go in.

 VISUAL WALK THROUGH

-Step 3.
-Add the chicken and cook through before anything else goes in.
+Step 2.
+Cook the chicken through before anything else goes in.

-★ Step 4.
-Add the eggs, then the rice immediately after.
+★ Step 3.
+Scramble the eggs, then add the rice.
 This is What Makes the Difference.

 Step 5.
 Add the sauce, then the vegetables and green onion.
 Plate immediately.

 Pour the pre-mixed sauce over the rice and toss constantly, and the sauce should coat every grain within thirty seconds of high-heat tossing.
 Add the vegetables and toss once more.
 Then the green onion, off the heat, folded through.
 The rice should be golden from the soy sauce and slightly charred at the edges where it made direct contact with the wok.
-Plate immediately with cucumber slices alongside and lime wedge on the side.
-The rice does not wait.
+Plate with cucumber slices and lime wedge .

 Thai Chicken Fried Rice(Khao Pad Gai) easy weeknight meal